grayloe/Large_xyzfiles_toRaster/README.md

 Function_2_CSV_To_Vector_To_Raster_version2_beta.py

 a) Reads the csv file and converts it into a raster file.
 Neatly access official EPSG string from datset's crs and applies to pathname, and reprojects as needed

+Function_3_Merge_Raster_Subsets_gdal.txt

+a) Converts all teh partitions tiff files into a gdal virtual .vrt file.

+b) Converts the vrt file to a tif file. using configurations to access more memory for the processing